filsan-1/gaze-tracking-autism/README.md

 ## Use Case Applications
+- Early screening in clinics, schools, and homes
+- Supplement to clinicians’ assessments
--Early screening in clinics,schoools and homes -Supplement to clinicians assessments -Scalable,low-cost solution for early intervention
+- Scalable, low-cost solution for early intervention